mdukey/mdukey/doc/join-the-testnet.md

 ### Add Seed Nodes

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.mdukeyd/config/config.toml`.
-The [`mdukey`](https://github.com/mdukey) repo contains links to some seed nodes.
+The [`mdukey`](https://github.com/mdukey/testnets) repo contains links to some seed nodes.

-If those seeds aren't working, you can find more seeds and persistent peers on a Mudkey Hub explorer (a list can be found on the [page](https://mdukey.network)).
+If those seeds aren't working, you can find more seeds and persistent peers on a Mudkey explorer (a list can be found on the [page](https://mdukey.network)).

 ## A Note on Gas and Fees